 “I think you can say with confidence that the same phenomenon we documented in the finger also occurs in other synovial joints, like the facet joints of the spine,” Dr. Kawchuk explained in an online interview with Massage & Fitness Magazine.
 “This, of course, is the type of sound that cannot be produced again until a few minutes has gone by and the system resets.
 The other type of sound is called crepitation and that produces sounds you can produce over and over again like a clicking ankle.
 This is a different mechanism and occurs when something is rubbing over something else.”

 Is it safe to pop your back?

-A more recent systematic review and meta-analysis examined 47 randomized-controlled trials with a total of 9,211 patients with samples sizes ranging from 21 to 1,344.
-About half of these trials reported adverse effects, but the researchers do not know whether such adverse effects, like pain and fatigue, are caused by SMT.
-(10) They concluded that SMT for chronic low back pain has “similar outcomes to recommended therapies for short, intermediate, and long term pain relief as well as improvement in function.
-In addition, the quality of evidence varied suggesting that SMT does not result in clinically better effects for pain relief but does result in clinically better short term improvement in function compared with non-recommended therapies, or sham, and when included as an adjuvant therapy.”
+They concluded that SMT for chronic low back pain has “similar outcomes to recommended therapies for short, intermediate, and long term pain relief as well as improvement in function.
+Also, the quality of evidence varied, suggesting that SMT does not result in clinically better effects for pain relief but does result in clinically better short term improvement in function compared with non-recommended therapies, or sham, and when included as an adjuvant therapy.”

-As for popping your own back, there is no research yet that examines the safety and risks of “self-adjustments.”
+As for popping your own back, there’s no research yet that examines the safety and risks of “self-adjustments.”
 But if you take precautions, such as not forcing a stretch beyond your tolerance, popping your back should be okay.
-Even if you do not hear a crack or pop, you may still get some temporary relief from back pain.
+Even if you don’t hear a crack or pop, you may still get some temporary relief from back pain.
 The audible pop may likely be a placebo effect, a sign of a “successful” self-treatment.
-(11)